-In game terms, Cosmopolitan characters frequently (but not always) have improved charisma, cultural adaptability, and social regard.
-The idle rich might well be selfish.
-Cosmopolitans often have excellent starting wealth, as well as very high reputations, but whether their reputation as a Cosmopolitan is an advantage or disadvantage depends on the specifics of the character's background and the situation he is in.
+In GURPS, Cosmopolitan characters frequently (but not always) have the following: Advantages: Charisma 1 [5], Xeno-Adaptability [20], and Social Regard (Respected) 5 [25].
+Disadvantage: Selfish 6 [-10].
+Cosmopolitans also have excellent starting Wealth and Income, as well as very high Reputations, but whether their Reputation as a Cosmopolitan is an Advantage or Disadvantage depends on the specifics of the character's background.